-- continuous charges for utilities supply - periodic payments such as rents or rates - treasury management payments - payments to volunteers - expenditure incurred on the Poole neighbourhood Housing Revenue Account (Managed by Poole Housing Partnership) (or where the CFO has agreed that Poole Housing Partnership may incur expenditure on the Council's behalf posting directly to the General Fund) - payments made from CFO approved interfaced Council database systems (such as Children's and Adult Social Care systems and Libraries) - exceptions agreed with the CFO (for BCP maintained schools the Chair of Governors may agree other circumstances where purchase orders are not required) - c.
+- continuous charges for utilities supply - periodic payments such as rents or rates - treasury management payments - payments to volunteers - payments made from CFO approved interfaced Council database systems (such as Children's and Adult Social Care systems and Libraries) - exceptions agreed with the CFO (for BCP maintained schools the Chair of Governors may agree other circumstances where purchase orders are not required) - c.
 Ensuring that no purchase orders are placed without the proper approvals and financial authorities set out in the Corporate Schedule of Financial Delegations (Appendix1). - d.
 Receipting all works, goods and services on the corporate purchasing system. - e.
-Ensuring the proper completion and authorisation of payment certification vouchers, including confirming that the invoice has not previously been paid. - 1 BCP maintained schools may use alternative purchase order systems - 2 In exceptional circumstances, to be agreed by the CFO, verbal, email or in person orders may need to be raised retrospectively in the Council's corporate purchasing system using the 'Confirmation order' facility - f.
+Ensuring the proper completion and authorisation of payment certification vouchers, including confirming that the invoice has not previously been paid. - 1 BCP maintained schools may use alternative purchase order systems - 2 In exceptional circumstances, to be agreed by the CFO, verbal, email or in person orders may need to be raised retrospectively in the Council's corporate purchasing systemusing the 'Confirmation order' facility - f.
 Ensuring that payments are made only where works, goods and services have been received to the correct price, quantity and quality standards. - g.
-Gaining CFO approval for any payments in advance for goods or services exceeding £25,000 or in excess of 6 months if the amount exceeds £1,000. - h.
+Gaining CFO approval for any payments in advance for goods or services exceeding £30,000 (inclusive of VAT) or in excess of 6 months if the amount exceeds £1,000. - h.
 Gaining CFO approval for any payments in advance for works. - i.
 Gaining CFO approval for the use of p-cards and pre-loaded cards. - j.
 Ensuring that all p-cards and pre-loaded cards are appropriately controlled, that transactions are reviewed and authorised by the relevant line manager, are for proper business purposes and are supported by receipts which must be stored electronically on the 'receipt imaging' function. - Reporting any lost or stolen p-cards or pre-loaded cards immediately to the Chief Internal Auditor.